 Landscaping

 Provide a $75,000 allowance for landscaping (shrubs, trees, irrigation, design, etc.) for budgetary purposes.
 Landscaping should be appropriate for local setting with minimum local requirements.
-This allowance shall include the following:
+This allowance shall include the following: All items below can be applied to the TI Allowance.

 Soil Preparation